 Give the gift that has your favorite permaculture gardener saying, “You get me.”
-Whether they’re into vegetable gardens, fruit trees, food forests, or a little bit of everything, these thoughtful gift collections are sure to make them—or yourself—happy!
+Whether they’re into vegetable gardens, fruit trees, food forests, or a little bit of everything, these thoughtfully curated gift collections are sure to make them—or yourself—happy!

 This page may contain affiliate links.
 Please read my disclosure for more info.